Taylor University Admission Requirements

 What are the ACT requirements for prospective students to get into Taylor University?

 Admission data indicates that Taylor University regularly accepts students with ACT's of 22 and above.
 Successful applicants typically send ACT scores in the top 37 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 18 in some instances.
 Prospective students submitting an ACT composite of 26 or higher should be in the upper half of applicants - and students with a 29 and above have very competitive chances.
+The school ranks #12 in Indiana for highest average ACT composite score.
 Scoring well on the ACT is very important as 70 percent of applicants submit ACT scores to Taylor University.